rahimkhan76270/leetgpu-challenges/docs/Getting_started.md

 LeetGPU challenges are low-level GPU programming tasks focused on writing custom CUDA, Triton, or Tinygrad kernels.
 They evaluate both functional correctness and performance under real GPU constraints.

-This guide provides detailed instructions for creating new GPU programming challenges for LeetGPU.
+This guide provides instructions for creating new GPU programming challenges for LeetGPU.
 It covers the complete process from concept to submission.

 ## Challenge Structure